 Addressing the root cause has always been Dr. Kremer's approach in the treatment of injuries and chronic illness or disease.
 You can remove the pain or temporarily cover up a problem with a band-aid or medication, but have you truly "fixed" the problem?
 The same goes for the inability to lose weight in which our Weight Loss program is centered much around the individuals "cause" of weight gain.

-The latest paradigm shift in healthcare is Functional Medicine, which takes a more integrative approach which focuses more on the cause rather than the symptoms.
+The latest paradigm shift in healthcare is Functional Medicine, which takes a more integrative approach and focuses more on the cause rather than the symptoms.
 This goes for treating everything from chronic joint pain to getting to the root cause of migraines and IBS.
 As so many chronic conditions or signs of poor health can be traced to some degree of gut dysfunction, Dr. Kremer focuses a great deal on digestive health and GI function through specialty lab testing, GI specific diets, food allergy/sensitivity testing, and removing potential triggers or mediators.

 What Is Functional Medicine?

 Functional Medicine is an evolution in the practice of medicine that better addresses the healthcare needs of the 21st century.
 By shifting the traditional disease-centered focus of medical practice to a more patient-centered approach, functional medicine addresses the whole person, not just an isolated set of symptoms.
 Functional medicine practitioners spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
 In this way, functional medicine supports the unique expression of health and vitality for each individual.